-Observations since construction of the diversion wall indicate:
+Other observations of interest since construction of the diversion wall are:

-- All key water bird species have continued to utilise the control and treatment survey areas selected to monitor the effects of the diversion wall. - Numbers of dabchick recorded have fluctuated between years, but overall the number of birds appears to have remained relatively stable in both control and treatment areas. - Caspian terms have utilised habitats adjacent to the diversion structure prior to, during, and post-wall construction, but were not recorded in 2010-2011 and only one bird in 2011-12, and this is related to their roost site becoming overgrown (it is now more open). - The top of the diversion wall has become a locally important roosting site for three gull species and three shag species.
-Black shag numbers increased markedly around the wall in the 2011-12 year.
-It will be interesting to see if this trend continues in future years.
+- All key water bird species have continued to utilise the control and treatment survey areas selected to monitor the effects of the diversion wall. - Numbers of dabchick have fluctuated between years but, overall, the number of birds appears to have remained relatively stable in both control and treatment areas. - The top of the diversion wall has become a locally important roosting site for three gull species and three shag species.
+Black shag numbers in the vicinity of the wall increased markedly in the 2011-12 year, however these high numbers were not recorded in 2012-13.